tapdata/tapdata-docs/docs/pipeline-tutorial/sql-server-to-bigquery.md

 * Q: How does the temporary table work?

-   A: In order to improve the performance of data write and reduce data latency, Tapdata uses the Stream API and Merge API in combination based on BigQuery data characteristics.
+   A: In order to improve the performance of data write and reduce data latency, TapData uses the Stream API and Merge API in combination based on BigQuery data characteristics.
 The process is as follows:

    1. During the full data synchronization stage, use the Stream API for data import.